etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     "test": "jest",
     "lint": "eslint .",
     "build": "rollup -c",
-    "dev": "http-server -p 3000 ../web/com.etendorx.subapp.base/subapp"
+    "dev": "http-server -p 3000 ../web/<java package>/subapp"
   },
 ```

-In a terminal I would execute the following commands to build the sub-application and launch it on a local server.
+In a terminal execute the following commands to build the sub-application and launch it on a local server.
     ``` bash title="Terminal"
-    cd modules/com.etendoerp.subapp.base/resources
+    cd modules/<java package>/subapp
     yarn build && yarn dev
     ```